ucfopen/canvasapi/README.md

 # PyCanvas
-PyCanvas is a python package that allows for simple access to the Instructure Canvas API.
+PyCanvas is a Python package that allows for simple access to the Instructure Canvas API.

 ## Installation
 (TODO)